-In response to high energy prices, increasing energy imports, and concerns over environmental quality, the 109th Congress is once again considering omnibus energy legislation.
+In response to continuing concerns over U.S. energy policy, the 109th Congress is once again considering omnibus energy legislation.
 The debate over a national energy policy has been ongoing since the 107th Congress.
 Both the 107th and 108th Congresses were unable to complete action on an omnibus energy bill due to the broad scope of the bills and several contentious issues that eluded agreement.
-Many of these issues are again before Congress in the current energy legislation (see discussion below).
+Many of these issues are again before Congress in the current energy legislation.